Hopf algebras and homotopy invariants: Introduction

+One of the classical problems in homotopy theory is the Milnor double suspension problem, posed in 1961, in which he asked whether the double suspension of a homology sphere is homeomorphic to the standard sphere.
+This problem can be generalised in homotopy theory to the problem of describing all spaces which after being suspended twice become a triple suspension space.
 Utilising the theory of graded connected Hopf algebras, in particular by studying the properties of comultiplications, we look for a necessary condition for a topological space $X$ to have the property that $\Sigma X\simeq\Sigma^2 Y$ for some $Y$.
-Our main result is the following theorem.
+Our approach is similar in nature to the one used in the study of $H$-spaces in the sense that we explore certain properties of naturally arising Hopf algebras.
+The main result is the following theorem.